 If successful, the Activity Lead or a suitable team member will be required to submit an abstract and attend the annual Science on the Swan conference after the first year of the grant.
+However, if submission of an abstract will restrict the Activity Lead's ability to publish their research in a peer-reviewed journal, this should be raised with OMRI at the earliest opportunity so that alternative arrangements can be discussed.

-14. Confidentiality
+15. Confidentiality

-Activity title, Activity Lead, funding amount, Responsible Entity, plain language summaries and sections indicated on applications or reports may be used for publicity purposes as stated on the relevant templates.
+Activity title, Activity Lead, funding amount, Responsible Entity, plain language summaries and sections indicated on applications or reports may be used for publicity purposes.